iiAku/kolibri-frontend/documentation/minter.md

 - `updateParams`: Update the stability fee, liquidation fee, or collateralization percentage.
 May only be called by the `Governor`.
 - `updateContracts`: Update addresses for the `Governor`, `Token`, `OvenProxy`, `Stability Fund` or `Developer Fund` contracts.
 May only be called by the `Governor`.
 - `updateTokenContractAdmin`: Update the administrator for the `Token` contract.
 May only be called by the `Governor`.

-## Possible Future Work

-A future version of the `Minter` may choose to convert